Vadym-Popovych24/Template/README.md

 - Faster Development Start: Enables developers to begin coding features immediately

 The Template serves as a foundation that can be extended and customized according to specific project requirements, while maintaining alignment with Android development standards.

+For more detailed information about the architectural components, see Architecture.
+For specifics on resource organization, refer to Resource Organization.